 You will find details about the delivery format of your course on LORA.
 LORA is subject to change based on faculty availability and room assignment changes that are required by changing enrollments.
 If you have questions about your schedule, please contact your academic advisor or success coach.

-Student support services for Fall 2020 will include the following:
+Student support services for academic year 2020-2021 will include the following:

 - The Office of Accessible Education (OAE) will work with students who have health conditions that require official accommodation.
 Please contact the OAE if you have any concerns about returning to campus for classes.
 The OAE works with all colleges to provide all-online schedules where they are needed.